6 min. to read.

 This one thing can move you forward.

 At the end of the presentation, I asked them to email me the answer to this question: “If you knew you were loved and you didn’t have to be afraid, how would your life look different?”
-I was not prepared for the level of authenticity and self-awareness that these emails contain.
+I was not prepared for the level of authenticity and self-awareness that those emails contained.

-One response in particular really inspired me.
-The author was articulate, someone used to performing at a high level.
-That’s not what impressed me though.
+One response inspired me.
+The author was articulate; someone used to performing at a high level.
+That’s not what impressed me, though.
 She was clear about her weaknesses.
 She identified fear that was holding her back.
 And she asked for help.

 It took me almost 40 years and a lot of brokenness before I got to the place where I could do that!
 She had an attitude of openness and humility that moved me to want to help.
 More than all her talent and drive, that attitude is going to take her places.
 It’s the gateway to serious personal and spiritual growth.